hkp22/php-websocket-example/README.md

-# Chat Example
+# PHP Websocket Example
-This application is example of php websocket Ratchet.
+This a chat application example using php websocket Ratchet.

 ## Usage